 People often believe these cases will be easy to handle on their own, given that this is their first offense.
 This is not an approach you should rely upon or gamble with your future on.

-Our office is in Scottsdale, about 6 minutes north of Scottsdale City court and old town.
+Our office is in Scottsdale, about 6 minutes north of Scottsdale City court and Old Town.

 How do you beat a urinating in public charge?